galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 # Dimension reduction

-Dimension reduction (also known as embedding) is a very important step during the analysis of single cell data.
-During this, the complex multi-dimensional data is projected into lower-dimensional space, while retaining as much information as possible.
-Dimension reduction enables quicker downstream analysis since the data is more simplified and thus the memory usage is reduced.
+Dimension reduction is a very important step during the analysis of single cell data.
+During this, the complex multi-dimensional data is projected into lower-dimensional space, while the lower-dimensional embedding of the complex data retains as much information as possible.
+Dimension reduction enables batch correction, data visualization and quicker downstream analysis since the data is more simplified and the memory usage is reduced ({% cite Zhang2024%}).

 > <details-title>Dimension reduction with SnapATAC2</details-title>
 >
 > - Dimension reduction algorithms can be either linear or non-linear.
-> - Linear methods are computationally efficient and well scalable.
+> - Linear methods are generally computationally efficient and well scalable.
 >   A popular linear dimension reduction algorithm is:
 >     - **PCA** (Principle Component Analysis), implemented in **Scanpy** (please check out our [Scanpy]({% link topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.md %}) tutorial for an explanation).
 > - Nonlinear methods however are well suited for multimodal and complex datasets.
 >     - As such, they are implemented in many algorithms to visualize the data in 2 dimensions (f.ex. **UMAP** embedding).
-> - The nonlinear dimension reduction algorithm, through *spectral embedding*, used in SnapATAC2 is currently the fastest and most memory efficient non-linear algorithm available ({% cite Zhang2024%}).
+> - The nonlinear dimension reduction algorithm, through *spectral embedding*, used in **SnapATAC2** is a very fast and memory efficient non-linear algorithm ({% cite Zhang2024%}).
 >     - **Spectral embedding** utilizes an iterative algorithm to calculate the **spectrum** (*eigenvalues* and *eigenvectors*) of a matrix without computing the matrix itself.
 {: .details}